Ayms/node-Tor/README.md

 ####So, unlike Torrents, nobody knows what you are doing, therefore you can not be tracked and/or caught.

+####It will be of course compatible with popular CDNs such as MEGA.

 The configuration can be summarized as follow:

 	[Browser 1] <-- Websocket1-1 (ephemeral for direct download)		--> 	OR1-1 	<--> OR1-2 	<--> OR1-3 <--> Web site